Mihály Károlyi: Domestic politics

 Of the more than forty laws and almost 400 decrees introduced by the Károlyi and Berinkey governments and passed by the National Council, the new electoral law gave the right to vote to all men over 21 and women over 24 who could read and write in any domestic language.
 General elections under the new law were scheduled for April 1919.

 During the War, freedom of the press and freedom of assembly were temporarily banned on the grounds of wartime interests.
-Therefore, the Karolyi government reintroduced freedom of the press, freedom of association and freedom of assembly.
+The Karolyi government reintroduced freedom of the press, freedom of association and freedom of assembly.
 With the economy on the verge of collapse as a result of the war, and with mass poverty and inflation, social reforms were introduced: unemployment benefit, tax arrears waivers, a ban on the employment of children under 14, wage increases, a token severance payment for demobilised soldiers, the introduction of an eight-hour working day and the extension of social security.
 Alongside the democratic establishment, the governments of the Karolyi regime also sought to consolidate internal order, but with little success.
 Furthermore, the Social Democrats who were Hungary's largest party by far, frequently undercut Károlyi and imposed their decisions on him without taking responsibility for their actions.
 Károlyi wished to transfer almost all of the rural lands to the peasants.
 To set an example, he gave all of his own vast family estates to his tenants.
 But this was the only land transfer that took place; the Social Democrats blocked any measures that might give the control of those lands to the peasantry on the grounds that it was promoting capitalism.
 In February 1919, the government used police force against two recently formed extremist organisations: it dissolved the dictatorial right-wing government and the Hungarian National Defence League (MOVE) led by Gyula Gömbös, which demanded the armed defence of the historic (pre-World War I) Hungarian borders.
 After an unemployment demonstration on 20 February 1919, which led to an armed confrontation in front of the Budapest offices of the Népszava newspaper, he imprisoned thirty-two leaders of the Communist Party of Hungary, including their leader, Béla Kun.